Miles Brown (gridiron football)

-Miles Brown (born September 4, 1997) is an American professional Canadian football nose tackle for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Miles Brown (born September 4, 1997) is an American professional football nose tackle for the Calgary Stampeders of the Canadian Football League (CFL).
 He played college football at Wofford and was signed by the Arizona Cardinals as an undrafted free agent in 2019.

 Early life

-Brown was born on September 4, 1997 and went to high school at Sidwell Friends School in Washington D.C. where he started all four years of high school totaling 97 tackles, 12 sacks and two INTs as a senior.
+Brown was born on September 4, 1997, and went to high school at Sidwell Friends School in Washington, D.C., where he started all four years of high school totaling 97 tackles, 12 sacks and two INTs as a senior.
 He also played Running back in high school in which he totaled 136 carries for 1,012 yards, 22 receptions for 314 yards and 28 total TDs.
 He also was a member of the wrestling team where he went 23–0 as a junior.

 College career

 Brown went to Wofford for his college career where in all four seasons he started 49 of 50 played games where he recorded 174 total tackles, recorded 38 tackles for loss and 13.5 sacks in his career.
 Brown was a first-team All-Southern Conference and two-time third-team All-American selection.